jgkramer/jgkramer.github.io/_drafts/post6_gigawatt.md

 #### Oil: Barrels and Gallons.

 A barrel of oil is 42 gallons.
-More relevant to this conversation: a barrell of oil contains [5.7 million BTU](https://www.eia.gov/energyexplained/units-and-calculators/).
+One barrel of crude oil contains about [5.7 million BTU](https://www.eia.gov/energyexplained/units-and-calculators/).
 And a gallon of home heating oil (how I used to heat my old home in Connecticut) has 138,500 BTU of thermal energy.

 How important is oil to the global energy mix?

 - Global oil production as of 2021 is about [90 million barrels per day](https://www.statista.com/statistics/265203/global-oil-production-since-in-barrels-per-day), or about 32.8 billion barrels per year.
 - In energy terms this equates to $32.8 x 10^9 bbl \times 5.7 MMBTU / bbl \times 3.6 EJ / 3.4 x 10^9 MMBTU = 198 EJ$ of total energy.
-- Oil therefore speaks for one-third of global primary energy consumption of 595 EJ.[^4]
+- Oil therefore speaks for one-third of global primary energy consumption of 595 EJ.[^5]

-[^4].
+[^5].
 BP's statistical review reports that coal and natural gas each represent another ~25% of total energy consumption, with nuclear, hydro and renewables representing the rest.

 ### Thermal Energy vs. Electrical Energy

 #### Heat Engines and Heat Rate

 Another important concept is the difference in forms of energy.
-Most relevant to energy markets are two kinds: thermal (heat) energy and electrical energy.  **Fuels** can be thought of as containing thermal energy (stored in chemical bonds and released through combustion).
+Most relevant to energy markets are two kinds: thermal (heat) energy and electrical energy.
+Fuels such as oil and gas can be thought of as containing thermal energy (stored in chemical bonds and released through combustion).
 These can be:

 1. Combusted and the resulting heat consumed directly, as with utility natural gas burned in my home's furnace to heat my house; or
-2. Combusted and the resulting heat used in a heat engine or turbine to convert the energy to electrical energy, as with natural gas burned in a power plant to heat another gas that drives a turbine which in turn generates electricity.
+2. Combusted and the resulting heat used in a heat engine or turbine to convert the energy to electrical energy, as with natural gas burned in a power plant to heat another fluid that drives a turbine which in turn generates electricity.

-Modern furnaces are very efficient.
 In usage (1) above more than 95% of the thermal energy stored in natural gas, for example, can be captured to heat a home.
-Converting heat energy to electrical energy via (2) results in lost energy due to the thermodynamic constraints of heat engines.[^5]
+Converting heat energy to electrical energy via (2) results in lost energy due to the thermodynamic constraints of heat engines.[^6]

-[^5].
+[^6].
 Carnot's Theorem states that a heat engine operating between a hot temperature $T_H$ (measured against absolute zero) and a cold temperature $T_C$ cannot have efficiency exceeding ${T_H - T_C} \over T_H$.

 In practice, the efficiency of a power plant's conversion of thermal energy in fuel into electrical energy is quantified by the plant's **heat rate**.
 Heat rate is [generally defined](https://www.eia.gov/tools/faqs/faq.php?id=107&t=3) as the amount of fuel energy required to generate a given amount of eletricity.
-In the U.S., this is typically quoted as the number of BTU's of (thermal) energy input required to generate 1 kWh of electricity.
+In the U.S., this is quoted as the number of BTU's of (thermal) energy input required to generate 1 kWh of electricity.
 1 kWh is 3,412 BTU's, so all heat rates are higher than 3,412.
 A heat rate of 6,800 has a 50% energy conversion efficiency: fuel with 6,800 BTU of thermal energy is needed to produce 3,400 kWh of electricity.
 Efficient natural gas plants have heat rates in the [7,000 to 8,000 area](https://www.eia.gov/electricity/annual/html/epa_08_01.html), with coal plants around 10,000.

-In European countries where thermal energy tends to be quoted in kWh / MWh, this concept is more directly expressed in [percentage efficiency](https://www.statista.com/statistics/548943/thermal-efficiency-gas-turbine-stations-uk/), i.e., a 50% effcient natural gas plant requires 2 kWh of gas to generate 1 kWh of electricity.
+In European countries where thermal energy tends to be quoted in kWh or MWh, this concept is more directly expressed in [percentage efficiency](https://www.statista.com/statistics/548943/thermal-efficiency-gas-turbine-stations-uk/), i.e., a 50% effcient natural gas plant requires 2 kWh of gas to generate 1 kWh of electricity.

 ### Applications

 #### Heating Prices

-Now we are equipped to resolve some of the disparate price quotations we have seen.
+Now we are equipped to wrangle some of the disparate price quotations we have seen.
 We'll begin with a simple one: the prices of natural gas, as used directly by consumers for thermal energy.

 A couple of points of reference: in the Las Vegas area, with mild winters, my family consumed 1,420 therms of gas in 2022, with about 72% of this coming in January, February, November and December.
 A therm is 100,000 BTU, so my annual gas utility gas gost reflects 142 million BTU.
 Converting this into kilowatt hours, that is $142 \times 10^6 BTU \times 1 kWh / 3412 BTU = 41,620~kWh$ of thermal energy.
-More directly in the teeth of the European energy concerns this past winter, the U.K. energy utility [reported](https://www.ofgem.gov.uk/information-consumers/energy-advice-households/average-gas-and-electricity-use-explained#:~:text=Ofgem%20estimates%20the%20typical%20household,of%20gas%20in%20a%20year) that the average household there uses 12,000 kWh of natural gas.
+Friends of ours in Connecticut consume about 2,300 therms of gas in a year, equivalent to 67400 kWh.

 <STYLE TYPE="text/css">
 <!--